 Other ASR subfields such as Buddhism or African religion might press similar questions about ASR as a structure for satisfying depth.
 Maybe we could agree that the cases are parallel; if so, it would not make the Americanists’ concerns go away.
 But are there not strong reasons to assert some degree of priority, in departments based in the US, to enable students to pursue reasonable depth of study in US religious diversity and/or contemporary US Christianity?
 The point is not to require such focus for all students, much less to abandon breadth, but simply to make ASR unambiguously welcoming for those who desire such foci.
 Today’s students and faculty navigate amid a range of intersecting departments.
 If the students must seek depth beyond ASR, while meanwhile the faculty members’ interlocutors are as much from outside the field as inside, when does affiliation with ASR cross the line from an enabling base to a straitjacket?

 We circle back to a questions about whether ASR over-prioritizes breadth and generalization, as opposed to nuanced studies of concrete cases of religious contestation.
 Can ASR, in practice, provide sufficiently robust attention to the cultural-historical contexts of its intellectual work to ensure its quality—perhaps even to clarify the baseline meaning of the work, shaped in dialogue with its contexts?
-Even if such attention to context is not strictly necessary—which follows from scholarly methods that many find compelling—is it not desirable?
+Even if such attention to context is not strictly necessary—although this necessity does follow if we presuppose scholarly methods and cultural theories that I for one find compelling—is it not desirable?
 If ASR makes well-grounded studies of North America difficult, people will naturally inquire whether the grass is greener in adjacent fields—especially in places where the work across the fence is closer to a cutting edge and ASR people are struggling to catch up, burdened by extra baggage.

 There are pros and cons all around.
 ASR pairs well with many double majors.
 Its quality of attention, both to US religious diversity and to religious aspects of global issues, are ahead of the curve compared to most kindred disciplines.
 Importantly, its methodological discourses are typically richer, especially compared to History and Sociology—a major advantage for situating scholarship in its relevant contexts.
 Still, we have seen how ASR’s theorizing is not always commensurate with the best interdisciplinary conversations, and how students and scholars in ASR may be disadvantaged when it comes to thick contextualization of their subjects.